ergoplatform/ergodocs/docs/dev/stack/rpi-blockchain-explorer.md

 ### Download and unzip precompiled JAR

-If you are reading this from the future please visit the [code release repo](https://github.com/ergoplatform/explorer-backend/releases) and replace with the appropriate version.
+If you are reading this in the future, please visit the [code release repo](https://github.com/ergoplatform/explorer-backend/releases) and replace it with the appropriate version.

 ```
 wget https://github.com/ergoplatform/explorer-backend/archive/refs/tags/<version>.zip